casper-ecosystem/counter/README.md

 # Counter Example

-This is an example of simple smart contract and how to deploy it to our devnet.
+This is an example of a simple smart contract and how to deploy it to our devnet.
 The example is the counter smart contract.

 # Usage